davidecavestro/gphotos-cdp-docker/README.md

 ## How to build locally

-The Dockerfile currently builds gphotos-cdp from a locally cloned repo (a fork with some customizations) but avoids actually cloning it, while the automated build on GH has a dedicated clone step.
+The Dockerfile currently builds gphotos-cdp from a locally cloned repo ([a fork](https://github.com/davidecavestro/gphotos-cdp) with some customizations) but avoids cloning it directly;
+instead the automated build on GH has a dedicated clone step.

 Locally I simply symlink the repo with `ln -s ../gphotos-cdp repo` and resolve the link using tar `tar -ch . | docker build --progress plain --no-cache -t foo -`